Course syllabus for Clinical Practice with Children and Adolescents for Psychologists

 The examiner decides whether, and if so how, absence from or unfulfillment of compulsory course elements can be made up for.
 Study results cannot be reported until the student has participated in or fulfilled compulsory course elements, or compensated for any absence/ failure to fulfill in accordance with instructions from the examiner.
 Absence from or unfulfillment of a compulsory course element may imply that the student can not retake the element until the next time the course is offered.

-The examiner may, with immediate effect, interrupt a student's clinical placement (or equivalent) if the student demonstrates such serious deficiencies in knowledge, skills or attitude that patient safety or patient confidence in healthcare is at risk.
-If a clinical placement is interrupted in this way the student is deemed to have failed that element and to have used up one clinical placement opportunity.
-In such cases, an individual action plan should be set up stating which activities and tests are required before the student is qualified for a new clinical placement on the course.
-The number of times a student has the right to undergo such activities and examinations is limited to two times.
+The examiner may terminate a student's placement or equivalent with immediate effect if the student shows serious deficiencies in knowledge, skills or approach that jeopardize patient safety or erode patient trust in healthcare.
+If a placement is terminated this way, the student fails the practical work.
+In such cases, an individual action plan must be drawn up, stating what activities and tests are required before the student is qualified to a second VIL/VFU opportunity.
+The number of times a student has the right to undergo activities and tests according to the individual action plan is limited to two times.

 Possibility of exception from the course syllabus' regulations on examination

-If there are special grounds, or a need for adaptation for a student with a functional disability, the examiner may decide to deviate from the syllabus's regulations on the examination form, the number of examination opportunities, the possibility of supplementation or exemptions from the compulsory section/s of the course etc. Content and learning outcomes as well as the level of expected knowledge, skills and attitudes may not be changed, removed or reduced.
+In the event of special circumstances, or a need of adjustments for a student with a disability, the examiner may decide to depart from the syllabus' regulations on examination form, number of examination opportunities, possibility of completion or exemption from compulsory educational elements, etc. Content and intended learning outcomes as well as the level of expected skills, knowledge and approach must not be altered, removed or lowered.

 Transitional provisions